Customer experience is more than just service.

 Stephen Covey, best-selling author, teacher, and mentor, was a master of customer experience.
 With Covey’s passing, I dedicate this post to Covey, a master of experience who taught us to think abundantly and be willing to share and help those who ask for assistance.

 Exceptional experiences are about the principles and best practices that have the greatest impact for the customer.
-Covey’s teachings inspired us all to thing outside of ourselves, and deliver a world-class customer experience in our specific line of work.
+Covey’s teachings inspired us all to think outside of ourselves, and deliver a world-class customer experience in our specific line of work.

 Stephen Covey’s Seven Habits of Highly Effective Customer Experience